MikeyOnyedika/yt-skip-to-subscriptions-chrome-extension/README.md

 # yt-skip-to-subscriptions-chrome-extension
-## This extension makes sure that whenever you visit youtube.com, you are directed to the Subscription page and not the Home page.
+Automatically performs a redirect to your subscription feed whenever you open youtube.com

 ## Motivation for the Project
-I think the Home page can sometimes be a  distraction (for me atleast).
-I just want to see stuff that I subscribed to (stuffs that I actually care about) immediately I open youtube and not some stuff the YT Algorithm suggests me.
+Most times, I just want to see videos from channels that I subscribed to (stuffs that I actually care about) immediately I open youtube and not some stuff the YT Algorithm suggests me.
+That's the whole idea of this project.
 The project is not close to being finished, it just does the bare minimum (with alot of bugs).

 ## How to install this chrome extension (Running the project locally)
 - clone the repo by running  `git clone https://github.com/MikeyOnyedika/yt-skip-to-subscriptions-chrome-extension.git`